Vertiquo/SWE-Gruppe8-Abg2/README.md

-# Acme
+# About

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.0-next.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0 using [Material Angular](https://material.angular.io/) version 15.0.2 and has been tested on Node 19.0.0.

+Base project developed by Jürgen Zimmermann.
+Adjustments by Henrik Chung, Justus Olischläger and Burak Demirtas.

+# Development
+## Setup
+Clone the project and install required node modules with `npm install`.
+For this project to work properly, a `Zimmermann Kunde` server with database needs to be running simultaneously.

+## Running the dev server
+Run `npm run start` to launch the server.
+The app will automatically reload if the source files were modified.

+# Legacy Readme
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.